 Trinity University has extended winter break due to COVID-19 concerns and will postpone all classes until January 31.

 Campus Reform reached out to each university mentioned for comment; this article will be updated accordingly.

 – – –

-Antoinette Aho is a Campus Reform intern at the Leadership Institute.
+Antoinette Aho is a former Campus Reform intern at the Leadership Institute.
 She is from Sacramento, California, where she is involved with the local GOP and is a member of the Sacramento Republican Women’s Federation.
 As a student journalist, Antoinette reports on politics for Fact Based America and writes the occasional op-ed for outlets such as Left Middle Right.
 She previously worked for Turning Point USA as a High School Coordinator and volunteered on the Kevin Kiley campaign while also advocating for the California Recall Election.